marc-portier/recranet-cloudfare-image-test/README.md

 * when the error occurs, this is the unexpected behaviour we see:
   * the client can always directly succesfully (200) access the base image
-  * when retrieving it through the cdn-cgi/images service it however yields 404 with a nested 9404 which hints that the internal traffic between the base-storage
+  * when retrieving it through the cdn-cgi/images service it however yields 404 with a nested 9404 which hints that the internal traffic between the base-storage and the rescaling service is to blame?

 ## hypothesis